ydallilar/aurutils-qemu/README.md

 **aurutils-qemu**

 This is an experimental project me figuring out how to compile AUR packages on x86_64 machine for my poor Raspberry Pi (easy way!).
+The idea is to compile AUR packages for your ARM machines in a Qemu emulated chroot.
+Basically, it is same as  [this ](https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot), but here, the chroot is emulated by Qemu.
+This is *waaay* faster than virtual machines because you are not emulating the whole system just the applications and you have full access to the resources of your host.

+You may say why not use cross toolchains via distcc.
+They are painful to maintain, install etc. Also, some languages don't have support for distcc (like rust).

 It is a combination of extensions for `devtools` of ArchLinux and [aurutils](https://github.com/AladW/aurutils).
 Introduces three additional commands for `aurutils`:

 	aur build-qemu
 	aur sync-qemu